zsx/r3/tests/README.md

 # Running the Tests

-The test cases are listed ins `core-tests.r` and the script for running them is called `run-recover.r`.
+The test cases are listed in `core-tests.r` and the script for running them is called `run-recover.r`.
 Executing it on Kubuntu might look like:

     ladislav@lkub64:/rebol-test$ /r3/make/r3 run-recover.r